lmas/thesis/thesis.typ

 directly on smart sensors.
-The method of anomaly detection will revolve around the Matrix Profile, as introduced by _Yeh et al._ @yeh, which is a family of algorithms that can be used for detecting discord anomalies, among other uses.
+The method of anomaly detection will revolve around the Matrix Profile, as introduced by _Yeh et al._ @yeh, which is a family of algorithms used for detecting discord anomalies, among other uses.
+// Can't fix warnings in a quote.
 They also note that "time series discords are known to be very competitive as novelty/anomaly detectors."

 The Matrix Profile is a simple algorithm with claims of being easily scaleable
 @yeh and as such might offer a more performant alternative to machine learning models or other artificial intelligence solutions that are popular as of today.
-#highlight[
-And being a simple algorithm the Matrix Profile might also be able to run on smaller devices and sensors, that have too little processing power required for running heavier AI models.
+And since it doesn't require a heavy processing model, it might be able to run on smaller devices and sensors that lacks the required processing power for running the heavier AI models.
-]

 == Motivation